w-A-L-L-e/redactietool/README.md

-# Subloader en Redactie tool
+# Redactie tool

 ## Synopsis
-Upload form for subtitles as collateral for mediaobject.
+Upload form for subtitles as collateral for mediaobject and editing metadata using calls to knowledge graph.
 Searches by pid.
+Shows overview page with selection to either edit metadata or upload new subtitle file.
 Shows flowplayer with subtitles after you upload a valid srt.
 Subtitle srt is converted to webvtt for pre-viewing in flowplayer.
 Finally submit to mediahaven (show confirmation dialog if a srt is already linked).
 Allows basically to upload both closed and open srt files to videos for 'testbeeld' tenant